frangr/frangr.github.io/README.md

 ### Text Memory:

 A read/write memory that allows you to easily print characters on the screen.
-FRVSE text mode can print 8x8 pixels character on the 320x200 screen, meaning you can have 1000 characters, disposed in 40 rows and 25 columns.
+FRVSE text mode can print 8x8 pixels character on the 320x200 screen, meaning you can have 1000 characters, disposed in 40 columns and 25 rows.
 In the Text Memory, each character is represented by 4 bytes.
 There are 1000 character, so the memory is 4000 bytes long.
 The 4 byte to represent a character are structured this way:

 | 31-24  | 23-16 | 15-8 | 7-0 |